bison1994/vue-for-learning/README.md

 ### what you will get

-Totally understand how does vue actrually work with minimum cost
+Totally understand how does vue actually work with minimum cost

 ### stage-1